-There have been a lot of firsts for series six, including a new host, new location and a whole new batch of contestants looking for love.
+There were a lot of firsts for series six, including a new host, new location and a whole new batch of contestants looking for love.

 Laura Whitmore joined as the host of series six, which kicked off in the South African villa.

-The Irish presenter is working alongside her boyfriend Iain Stirling – who returned as the witty voiceover.
+The Irish presenter worked alongside her boyfriend Iain Stirling – who returned as the witty voiceover.

 So, with the show going through many changes, some may be wondering what winners will be in store for this time round, and if the prize remains the same.

 Here’s everything you need to know about the ongoing ITV series, and what this year’s star couple can expect.